+However, four consecutive defeats followed to send City sliding into the relegation zone and manager Brown was relieved of his duties and placed on gardening leave on March 15, leaving Brian Horton and Steve Parkin in temporary charge.
 Two days later, Iain Dowie was appointed as the Club's Temporary Football Management Consultant.
 He brought with him Tim Flowers and Steve Wigley, meaning Brian Horton and Reserve Team Manager Aidan Davison left the Club.
 Parkin remained on the coaching staff.

+Dowie's first game in charge brought an unbelievable defeat.
+City led Portsmouth 2-1 going into the last couple of minutes at Fratton Park, but they somehow ended up losing the match 3-2.
 That defeat did little to help confidence and although Dowie oversaw victory in his first home game in charge, 2-0 against Fulham, relegation was all but confirmed after home losses to Burnely (4-1) and Sunderland (1-0).
 The Tigers' time in the Premier League came to an end with a 0-0 draw against Liverpool at the KC Stadium, a game which proved to be the last of Dowie's brief spell as manager.

+After a summer of speculation, Nigel Pearson was appointed as the club's new manager in late June and he took City to an 11th-place finish in his first season in charge.
 However, in November 2011, Pearson returned to former club Leicester, leaving Nick Barmby to take temporary charge of first team affairs.
 After a successful couple of months, Barmby was handed the role of manager on a more permanent basis, leading the Tigers to an eighth place finish with a play-off push falling short in the final few weeks of the season.

 Just two days after the season had finished, Barmby was suspended and then sacked before Steve Bruce was confirmed as the club's new manager in June 2012.
 Bruce made himself an instant hero as he guided the Tigers back into the Premier League in his first season in charge with promotion sealed after a 2-2 draw with Cardiff City at the KC Stadium on a dramatic final day of the 2012/13 season.

 It was the start of a memorable and historic period for the Club as in the following campaign, Premier League survival was assured and a stunning FA Cup run saw the Tigers reach the final for the first time before eventually falling 3-2 to Arsenal after extra time at Wembley.

 However, that run to the final earned the Tigers a first ever shot at European football at the start of 2014/15 but after overcoming Slovakian side AS Trencin in their first qualifying round for the UEFA Europa League, Bruce's men were eventually beaten by Belgian team KSC Lokeren as they failed to reach the group stages.
 That disappointment carried over into the league season as Premier League status was eventually surrendered on the final day of the campaign following a 0-0 draw with Manchester United.